-Even though you might not be living or working in the US anymore, it doesn’t mean that you can avoid paying back your student loan.
-While specific circumstances, including a period of unemployment, inability to find full-time employment or a period of economic hardship, may be reasons qualifying you for a deferment of your loan, your circumstances in Australia might not.
+Even though you might not be living or working in the US anymore, it doesn’t mean you can avoid paying back your student loans.
+While unemployment, inability to find full-time employment or a period of economic hardship may help you qualify for deferment of your loan, your circumstances in Australia might not.

-Making the transition from one country and one culture to another can be quite difficult, but there are a number of things in Australia that might make you feel less like a fish out of water and more like an American expat living in Australia:
+Making the transition from one country and culture to another can be difficult, but there are facets of life in Australia that might make you feel less like a fish out of water and more like an American expat living Down Under.

-- Apart from a few very minor differences, Australians and Americans speak the same language.
+- We speak the same language.
+Apart from a few very minor differences, Australians and Americans speak the same language.
 This will be a great help when you’re settling in.

 - There’s plenty of US culture to be found in Australia.
 From TV to movies and everything in between, you’ll come across plenty of familiar faces and voices.

-- The rise of online shopping means it’s easier than ever to track down your much-loved US products in Australia.
-There’s no need to go without your favourite candy bar!
+- Online shopping makes it easy to track down your much-loved US products.
+There’s no need to go without your favorite candy bar or skincare products!

-- An increasing number of US expat groups have formed to help you keep in touch with your roots and celebrate important days like the 4th of July or the Superbowl.
-Look around your city (and listen out for the accents) on these important American dates if you don’t believe us.
+- An increasing number of US expat groups have formed.
+This helps you keep in touch with your roots and celebrate holidays and events like the 4th of July or the Super Bowl.

-- City and country that you’re originally from: Sheboygan WI, USA.
+- City and country that you’re originally from: Sheboygan, Wisconsin